 A: It depends on what portion of the restoration you are doing.
 One initial is required at Acceptance, at least two initials if you have sent a note with a modification procedure and three initials are required if you have sent a patient for grading.

-Q: If I have both operative restorations approved to start, do I have to do both preps that day?
+Q: If I choose to do two Operative procedures and both restorations are approved to start, do I have to do both preps that day?

 A: You may do only one preparation if you choose.
 For the procedure that has been approved but not started, bring your worksheet to a Floor Examiner for the proper paperwork.